 - The assumption of no default risk was inadvertently omitted from Part 1 as published in the previous issue.
-The discussion following initially reflects this assumption, but a footnote explains how to adjust for default risk. - 2) If the corporate sponsor has default risk, we use its own borrowing rate rather than the Treasury rate on the unfunded portion of the terminal liability.
+The discussion following initially reflects this assumption, but an endnote explains how to adjust for default risk. - 2) If the corporate sponsor has default risk, we use its own borrowing rate rather than the Treasury rate on the unfunded portion of the terminal liability.
 (An unfunded liability can arise only if the assets are not invested in the matching Treasury portfolio.)
 This higher discount rate lowers the liability.
-By investing in risky assets, the sponsor can then show an average gain on the plan, with a corresponding loss to the participants or guarantee agency. - 3) Interpreting the results of individual simulations raises some interesting issues that are outside the scope of this brief article.
+By investing in risky assets, the sponsor can then show an average gain on the plan, with a corresponding loss to the participants or guarantee agency.